Hvar island is set just off the Dalmatian coast of Croatia in the Adriatic Sea.

 Large selection of Hotels

-In addition to many independent accommodation offerings – bed and breakfast types – the island of Hvar does have a large selection of hotels as well.
+In addition to many independent accommodation offerings – bed and breakfast types – the island of Hvar has a large selection of hotels.

-These include the boutique Riva Hvar Yacht Harbour Hotel which is perfectly located if you’re arriving by luxury yacht
+The boutique Riva Hvar Yacht Harbour Hotel is perfectly located if you’re arriving by boat or yacht.

-And the fabulous Amfora Hvar Grand Beach Resort (picture above), can be recommended.
+Check out the fabulous Amfora Hvar Grand Beach Resort (pictured above).

 Stari Grad

-Those who have visited claim that Stari Grad doesn’t hold quite the same appeal as Hvar Town, but if you’re interested in history and culture than you should definitely take the time to visit it anyway.
+Those who have visited claim that Stari Grad doesn’t hold quite the same appeal as Hvar Town, but if you’re interested in history and culture, then you should definitely take the time to visit it anyway.

-The town’s history is impressive after all – it is the oldest town in Croatia, and in fact one of the oldest in Europe.
+The town’s history is impressive after all – it is the oldest town in Croatia and one of the oldest in Europe.

-The Slavs named the town Hvar but when the capital of the island was moved to what’s now known as Hvar Town this town simply became known as ‘old city’ – Stari Grad.
+The Slavs named the town Hvar, but when the island’s capital was moved to what’s now known as Hvar Town, this town became known as ‘old city’ – Stari Grad.

 Stari Grad Plain